Pilobolus (dance company): History

 Pilobolus is named after a phototropic fungus, named Pilobolus, that Jonathan Wolken's father was studying in a lab at the time of the company's inception.
 The fungus grows on cow dung and propels itself with extraordinary strength, speed and accuracy.

 Pilobolus was founded by a group of Dartmouth College students in 1971.
 Its inception work, from which the company is named, was developed in Alison Becker Chase's choreography class.
 Pilobolus has long been based in Washington Depot, Connecticut, with offices in New York City and Belgium.
 The company tours domestically and internationally, performing works from its over 100-piece repertory as well as new pieces, created at a pace of about two per year.

 The founding members were Robby Barnett, Alison Becker Chase, Martha Clarke, Lee Harris, Moses Pendleton, Michael Tracy, and Jonathan Wolken.
 Harris departed around 1975, leaving six members: four men and two women.
 In November 1977, Pilobolus made its Broadway debut in a limited engagement at the St. James Theater, to great acclaim.
 Arlene Croce, writing in the New Yorker, praised the group as "six of the most extraordinary people now performing."

 Martha Clarke left in 1978.
 Pendleton left in 1990 after having collaborated with Chase in 1980 to form the offshoot group Momix.
 The four remaining founders (Barnett, Chase, Tracy, and Wolken) continued as artistic directors, choreographing collectively and in various combinations in collaboration with new dancers brought into the company in subsequent years.
-Chase left in 2006 and has gone on to found her own company, Alison Chase Performance.
+Chase left in 2006 and went on to found her own company, Alison Chase Performance.
 Wolken died in 2010.

 Pilobolus performances are characterized by a strong element of physical interaction between the bodies of the performers and exaggerations or contortions of the human form (or other anthropomorphic forms), requiring extreme strength, flexibility and athleticism.
 From early on, the company "made a specialty of playful topsy-turvy entanglements that defied anatomical logic" and which sometimes "gave rise to bizarre imagery."
 This approach broke new ground, and soon "even choreographers who did not consciously borrow from the group enjoyed new license in bringing bodies (especially men) into closer physical contact" than previously.